NG-ZORRO/ng-zorro-antd/components/icon/doc/index.en-US.md

 ### Add Icons in Lazy-loaded Modules

 Sometimes, you want to import icons in lazy modules to avoid increasing the size of the main.js.
-You can use `NzIconModule.patch`.
+You can use `NzIconModule.forChild`.

 ```ts
 @NgModule({